 Nope.
 It doesn’t get you high, but it can influence how your high feels, especially in relaxing strains.

-Can linalool help with anxiety?
+Can the linalool terpene help with anxiety?

 Early studies and anecdotal evidence suggest it may have calming, anti-anxiety effects.